tejstead/rpad-cogs/README.md

 * Familiarize yourself with how to use a command prompt and Git Bash (if you can't do this you will have a baaaaaaad time) (though in Git all you have to do is git clone so you don't actually need to know everything)

 ## Installing Miru Dependencies
 * For Romanji/Kana conversion you will use Romkan.
-This is a bit tricky to install.
+This is a bit tricky to install so we'll go over it first.
+    * If you want to skip this, you can locally comment out all calls to it, but this might be annoying when syncing your code if you're editing files that import it, so you should probably just do it.
+But if figuring this out is a barrier to entry to start actually coding, feel free to skip at least at the start.
     * git clone [this repo](https://github.com/soimort/python-romkan) into any folder you want.
     * Open setup.py in the text editor or IDE of your choice.
 Make the following replacement (basically add `encoding='utf8'` in 3 places):
     ```python